Cultural and Ideological Revolution: Albanian-Soviet split and moving towards China

-In the period between the Fourth and Fifth party congresses, Albania's relations with the Soviet Union and the Comecon countries worsened in favor of rapprochement with Maoist China and, ultimately, achieving a high degree of economic (and ideological) dependence on it - this countries became close due to the similarities in their ideology and history.
+In the period between the Fourth and Fifth party congresses, Albania's relations with the Soviet Union and the Comecon countries worsened in favor of rapprochement with Maoist China and, ultimately, achieving a high degree of economic (and ideological) dependence on it - these countries became close due to the similarities in their ideology and history.
 Although Hoxha respected Mao Zedong and Maoism, Albanian communists never elevated Mao Zedong too highly in their propaganda and certainly did not compare him to Karl Marx and Vladimir Lenin.
 However, their inspiration for his Cultural Revolution was quite strong.
 Hoxha, an ideological Stalinist, was irritated by Khrushchev's revisionism and his de-Stalinization policies.
 He believed Khrushchev had betrayed Albania by leaving it alone, surrounded by a "capitalist-revisionist-fascist encirclement."
 At the same time, a split between China and the USSR was brewing.
 Albania ultimately ceased participating in Comecon in 1961.'